 - It has been referred to the Parliamentary Standing Committee on Public Works (PWC); and

 - The House of Representatives has resolved, following examination and report by the PWC, that it is expedient to proceed with the work.

 The PWC was established in 1913 and is one of the oldest investigative committees of the Parliament.
-The Committee is constituted by the Public Works Committee Act 1969 .
+The Committee is constituted by the PWC Act .

 The Act empowers the PWC to inquire into and report to the Parliament on each public work referred to it.
 The Act requires that all public works for the Commonwealth, which are estimated to cost more than $15 million, must be referred to the Committee by either House of the Parliament or by the Governor General.
 There are some exceptions to this rule, but essentially all public works sponsored by Commonwealth departments and major statutory authorities with large building programs come within the ambit of the PWC's investigatory powers.

 The Committee is bipartisan and consists of six Members of the House of Representatives and three Senators.

 - Examination of the entire project, irrespective of stages/phases; and

 - Scrutiny by Parliament and thus the public before a proposal is commenced.